lukensmall/pkg_ping/README.md

 -vv (an additional -v) will also make it print out the information of the mirrors in real time.

 -vvv (an additional -v) will also show ftp call output to mirrors; which includes a progress bar.
-     The progress bar could be interesting if you are on dial-up.
-Is that still a thing?

 -vvvv (an additional -v) will also show dns lookup output if -d is not used.
 It will temporarily print a * with less -v's to indicate dns caching.
       Further -v arguments are ignored